 Love your bones

-Lunges help strengthen bones – the scaffolding to keep your body straight.
+Lunges and weight-bearing exercises help strengthen bones – the scaffolding to keep your body straight.
+Try this:

 - Stand in a stance slightly wider than shoulder-width apart; place your hands on hips, with shoulders pulled back, and your chest lifted.